-The Alnwood Clinic is a national adolescent medium secure forensic psychiatric unit which provides inpatient services to young people aged 12-18.
+The Alnwood Clinic is a national adolescent medium secure psychiatric unit which provides inpatient services to young people aged 12-18.
 All patients are detained under the Mental Health Act.
 However, some of the young people are transferred for assessment and treatment from the criminal justice system, with the rest detained under the ‘civil section’ of the Mental Health Act.

 There are two operational wards in the clinic: Lennox and Ashby.
 Lennox ward caters for young people with a Learning Disability.